-In the opinion of Norton Rose Fulbright US LLP, Los Angeles, California, Bond Counsel, under existing statutes, regulations, rulings and court decisions, and subject to the matters described in "TAX MATTERS- Tax-Exempt Bonds" herein, interest on the Tax-Exempt Bonds is excluded pursuant to section 103(a) of the Internal Revenue Code of 1986 from the gross income for the owners thereof for federal income tax purposes and is not included in the federal alternative minimum tax for individuals or, except as described herein, corporations.
-See "TAX MATTERS- Tax-Exempt Bonds" herein.
-Interest on the Taxable Bonds will be included in gross income for federal income tax purposes.
-See "TAX MATTERS - Taxable Bonds" herein.
+In the opinion of Norton Rose Fulbright US LLP, Los Angeles, California, Bond Counsel, under existing statutes, regulations, rulings and court decisions, and subject to the matters described in "TAX MATTERS" herein, interest on the Bonds is excluded pursuant to section 103(a) of the Internal Revenue Code of 1986 from the gross income for the owners thereof for federal income tax purposes and is not included in the federal alternative minimum tax for individuals or, except as described herein, corporations.
+See "TAX MATTERS" herein.
 It is also the opinion of Bond Counsel that under existing law interest on the Bonds is exempt from personal income taxes of the State of California.

-\$SANTA MONICA COMMUNITY COLLEGE DISTRICT (Los Angeles County, California)
+SANTA MONICA COMMUNITY COLLEGE DISTRICT (Los Angeles County, California)

-\$

-GENERAL OBLIGATION BONDS

-ELECTION OF 2016, 2018 SERIES A
+GENERAL OBLIGATION BONDS ELECTION OF 2016, 2018 SERIES A

-GENERAL OBLIGATION REFUNDING BONDS ELECTION OF 2008, 2018 SERIES A (Federally Taxable) (2020 Crossover)
+GENERAL OBLIGATION REFUNDING BONDS ELECTION OF 2008, 2018 SERIES A